Parts of a Car

 Brake pads – These pads press on the brake rotors after being pressed upon by the caliper pistons, enabling the vehicle to slow/stop.

-Brake pad spring – This small spring acts as a mechanical cushion for the brake pads and helps to limit brake noise that are caused by shifting pads.
+Brake pad spring – This small spring acts as a mechanical cushion for the brake pads and helps to limit brake noise that is caused by shifting pads.

 Brake pins – In a fixed caliper design, brake pins are inserted through the caliper to hold the brake pads in place.